cpsubrian/node-stow/README.md

 - `cb` -

 ##### `cache.get ( key, cb )`

+Retrieve items from the cache.

 - `key` -
 - `cb` -

 ##### `cache.invalidate ( tags, cb )`

+Invalidate cached items if they were tagged with ANY of the passed tags.

 - `tags` -
 - `cb` -

 ##### `cache.clear ( [key] , cb)`

+Clear items from the cache by key or wildcard key pattern.

 - `key` -
 - `cb` -